Bas3dBoi/test/Student Labs/code_coverage.md

 - **Module `blueprints/userauth/user_auth.py`** has low coverage, which may lead to undetected bugs in user authentication functionality.

 ### Impact on Software Quality
-- High coverage in critical modules ensures reliability, but low coverage in user authentication poses a risk.
+- While high coverage in critical modules ensures reliability, the low coverage in user authentication highlights a potential vulnerability that must be addressed to maintain overall software quality.

 ### Areas Needing Additional Testing
 - **Module `blueprints/userauth/user_auth.py`**